 For cleaning upholstery, we recommend that you use Pet Odor and Stain Eliminator—although our other products will also do an excellent job.

 Simply follow these steps, using Pet Odor and Stain Eliminator, to remove odors:

 Another likely place your pet may have either had an accident or otherwise left some smelly DNA is in your vehicle’s carpet.

-Carpet Shampoo functions much like other Unique products, and of course it is completely safe.
-It can be used on your carpet floor mats to easily and effectively remove stains and odors.
+Carpet Shampoo functions much like other Unique products, It can be used on your carpet floor mats to easily and effectively remove stains and odors.
 It also removes pet pheromones, which are essentially odors only your pet can smell.

 If you have a carpet extractor, you can use Carpet Shampoo as a cleaning solution.
 A carpet extractor is an industrial carpet cleaning machine that forces water and a cleaning solution into the carpet and extracts it back out, leaving the carpet like new.
 (If you don’t have a carpet extractor, no problem!
 See below.)

 If you don’t have access to a carpet extractor, you can still clean your car’s carpet!
-However, we do suggest that you use a slightly higher concentration of product.
+However, we do suggest that you use a slightly higher concentration of the product.
 This is because you won’t have a machine forcing the product deep into the carpet fibers and therefore cleaning more thoroughly.
 You can compensate somewhat for this factor by using a mixture of Carpet Shampoo with a stronger concentration of bacteria.

 While most vehicles may have fabric upholstery, there are a growing number that bypass traditional fabric for the sleek look and feel of leather.
 But many people find themselves at a loss to know how to clean leather upholstery or other interior vehicle materials made of leather.

 In reality, however, while you may need to take some extra precautions when cleaning leather, the process is quite simple and effective!